schrockwell/bodyguard/README.md

-# Authy is now Bodyguard

-Due to potential naming conflicts, the package previously known as **Authy** is now **Bodyguard** beginning with version 0.2.0.

-This renaming also comes with a number of API changes that differ from `authy`, namely replacing the `authorize` and `scope` block-style macros with standard functions.
-Details are below.

 # Bodyguard – Simple, Flexibile Authorization

-Bodyguard is an authorization library that imposes a simple module naming convention to express authorization.
+Bodyguard (previously named Authy) is an authorization library that imposes a simple module naming convention to express authorization.

 It supplies some handy functions to DRY up controller actions in Phoenix and other Plug-based apps.